Marko Bencun: Club career

 Since Stanko Poklepović was no longer coach, he had made himself a starter again under coach Igor Tudor, and the season 2013-14 was his best.
 He scored 12 times in the 1.
 HNL, including a brace in "Eternal derby" against Dinamo Zagreb.
 After the season ended, there were multiple enquiries from European clubs, including FC Midtjylland, AS Saint-Ettiene and Sochaux, but Hajduk refused to let him go for less than 2.5 million euros.

 Eventually, he was loaned to FC Brasov for 500,000 € with an option to purchase him at the end of the season for a further 2,2 million Euro.
 In Brasov, he scored 5 goals in 11 championship matches and 2 goals in the cup competition, but again, because of his problematic behaviour, he got in an argument with teammates and returned to Hajduk in January, 2015.

 In 1.
 HNL, he scored 8 times in 10 matches, and again attracted interest from various football clubs.
 Hajduk Split set a price of €2,000,000 for young forward.

 Later career

 Bencun had four knee surgeries up to the age of 24.
 So in February 2020, 27-year old Bencun returned to his former youth club NK Neretva, after injuries didn't allow him to play on a higher level.

 In addition to playing for Neretva, Bencun was also announced as the new head of the football school of HNK Brotnjo Čitluk (Škola nogometa HNK Brotnjo in Croatian) on 1 July 2020 at the age of only 27.

 However, already at the end of the month, on 27 July 2020, it was confirmed that he had left Brotnjo again and instead had been hired as head of the football school of his former youth club NK Međugorje.
-Bencun revealed, that the number of children in Brotnjo was to large, while it was more affordable at Međugorje.
+Bencun revealed that he believed himself to be too inexperienced to lead more experienced coaches, with the smaller number of children in NK Međugorje's school being more manageable for his capabilities at the moment.